"I'm serious, Rosalie. This is very important to him."

 She had smelled it, or maybe felt it was more accurate, a few weeks before.
 She had walked onto campus one morning, as she did every morning without note, and it had been there.
 Stopping her in her tracks in the middle of the lot, making her unaware of blocking traffic until Emmett had begun to tease.
 It had haunted her while on campus, pulling her attention no matter how much she tried to ignore it.
 And she had, uninterested, unwilling.

 What could it, what was it possibly doing here now?

 Feet hit the gravel as the passenger climbed out of the car.
-Outside Rosalie heard the trees shift as a strong wind began to blow and that smell… that smell that was more of a feeling than a smell… that was more of a sense than a feeling… that was more…
+All around the house, the trees began to shift and sway, caught in the fall wind.
+That smell… that smell that was more of a feeling than a smell… that was more of a sense than a feeling… that was more…

 She blinked once and in that half of a millisecond, she understood.